kdave/btrfs-progs/Documentation/trouble-index.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-Common error "no such entry", in general it may mean that some structure hasn't been found, eg. an entry in some in-memory tree.
+Common error "no such entry", in general it may mean that some structure hasn't been found, e.g. an entry in some in-memory tree.
 This becomes a critical problem when the entry is expected to exist because of consistency of the structures.